 The Early Days of Uniforms

-The earliest occupations to adapt uniforms were postal workers, police officers and military.
+The earliest occupations to adopt uniforms were postal workers, police officers and military.
 The uniforms served to identify these groups and distinguish them from the general public.
 It’s easy to see why these jobs needed uniforms.
 Imagine a non-uniformed letter carrier or police officer showing up to your house or place of business in plain clothes.
-It would be off putting to say the least.
+It would be off-putting to say the least.

 Uniforms in the 1970s and 1980s

 When Rentwear first started in 1972, uniforms were almost exclusively blue button-down shirts and blue pants.
 Workers in industries like auto repair, manufacturing and service all wore similar style uniforms as there was not much variation.

 Work uniforms ensured employees were identifiable while on the job and that they didn’t have to wear their clothes to do things that may cause damage or tearing.

 It was a simple time in the uniform industry.
 When a company needed uniforms, they knew what they were going to get.

 Uniforms in the 1990s and Today